-Arsenal v Bristol City, 1976 – Match of the Month
+Arsenal v Bristol City, 1976

-The First Division newcomers visited Arsenal, who had newly recruited 34-year-old manager Terry Neill from Tottenham, and had their star signing, England’s feared striker Malcolm MacDonald (‘Supermac’), making his debut.
+The First Division newcomers visited Arsenal, who had recently recruited 34-year-old manager Terry Neill from Tottenham, replacing long-serving Bertie Mee.
+Their star signing, England’s feared striker Malcolm MacDonald (‘Supermac’), was making his debut at Highbury.
 Bought from Newcastle for the unusual fee of £333,333.34, MacDonald went on to be the First Division’s joint-top scorer that season.
-Like many professional footballers of his era, he appeared on the popular TV show Superstars, where he demonstrated his speed, running the 100 metres in an impressive 10.9 seconds.
+Like many professional footballers of his era, he appeared on the popular TV show Superstars, where he demonstrated his speed by running the 100 metres in an impressive 10.9 seconds.

 First Division results, 21 August 1976: Aston Villa 4 West Ham 0; Ipswich 3 Tottenham 1; Leeds 2 West Brom 2; Leicester 2 Man City 2; Liverpool 1 Norwich 0; Manchester United 2 Birmingham 2; Middlesbrough 1 Coventry 0; Newcastle 2 Derby 2; QPR 0 Everton 4; Stoke 0 Sunderland 0

 Match details for Arsenal – Bristol City; Highbury, Football League Division One, Saturday 21 August 1976:

 Arsenal: 1 Jimmy Rimmer, 2 Pat Rice, 3 Sammy Nelson, 4 Trevor Ross, 5 David O’Leary, 6 Peter Simpson, 7 Alan Ball, 8 George Armstrong, 9 Malcolm MacDonald, 10 John Radford, 11 Alex Cropley (sub Peter Storey).
 Manager: Terry Neill.